Nickname: Some people call me WhatTime (I seem to be challenged by prompt timing) Some call me Hans (Hans Solo from Star

 - In 2011 began the Bodacious Dream campaign on the Farr designed, Kiwi 40 FC – a Class 40 racing boat.
 Competing in the Atlantic Cup, Quebec-St. Malo, Normandy Channel, and Mondial Championships.
 Winning the Atlantic Cup in 2013.

-- 2013 began a solo circumnavigation on Bodacious Dream to support youth education and environmental awareness.
+- In October of 2013 began a solo circumnavigation on Bodacious Dream to support youth education and environmental awareness.

 - Dave has been a writer of articles for sailing publications and published his book on the solo circumnavigation entitled Spirit of a Dream: A Sailor’s Ultimate Journey Around the World Alone in the Fall of 2018